dHellerstein/wsurvey.lib/README.md

 -  **doc**  : documentation (seperate .txt files for each library) <br>
 - **example** : some simple demos

-Short summary of the javacript librarie
+## Short summary of the javacript libraries

 ### wsurvey.adminLogon
      javascript, and an associated php file, that support slightly-secure admin logon